Skip to Main Content

 Truncation (*)

 Truncation is also known as “stemming”.
-You can use it to search for a term and variant spellings of that term, by substituting the letters at the end of the word for an asterisk (*).
+You can use it to search for a term and variant endings of that term, by substituting the letters at the end of the word for an asterisk (*).
 Your search then finds every word that begins with the letters you have entered.
 For example, handwash* will retrieve handwash, handwashing.

 Phrase Searching ("")